 Our baccalaureate degree program prepares students for rewarding careers in professional nursing practice.
 The following program options are designed for students with different levels of preparation:

-• The online RN-BS is designed for registered nurses who wish to pursue a baccalaureate degree.
+- The RN-BS is designed for registered nurses who wish to pursue a baccalaureate degree.

 The Undergraduate Nursing Program outcomes and objectives are created in accordance with the professional nursing standards set forth by the American Association of Colleges of Nursing’s Essentials of Baccalaureate Education for Professional Nursing Practice, the American of Nursing Association’s Standards of Clinical Practice, Code of Ethics, and Social Policy Statement, and the Commonwealth of Massachusetts general laws and Board of Registration in Nursing regulations.
 Program effectiveness is periodically evaluated by student, alumni, and employers; data is utilized by program faculty in assessing, analyzing and determining action for ongoing program improvement.

 Upon completion of the undergraduate programs students will be able to:

 - A majority of students will report satisfaction with nursing courses, instructors, and clinical placements throughout the program.